exwm/yt_clipper/readme.md

 **Shift+mouse-wheel:** Scroll the mouse wheel up/down over the video to skip forward/backward one frame per tick.

-**D:** Toggle auto video playback speed adjustment based on markers.
+**C:** Toggle auto video playback speed adjustment based on markers.
 When outside of a marker pair the playback speed is set back to 1 (and cannot be changed without toggling off auto speed adjustment).

-**Shift+D:** Toggle auto looping of currently selected marker pair.
+**Shift+C:** Toggle auto looping of currently selected marker pair.

-**Alt+D:** Toggle auto previewing gamma correction setting when between a marker pair.
+**Alt+C:** Toggle auto previewing gamma correction setting when between a marker pair.

 **R/alt+R:** Toggle between a 90 degree clockwise/counter-clockwise rotation and no rotation.